matt70iu/project-1-html-css-v3/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - As stated above, I initially had issues with images not displaying.
+Having checked an article on slack overflow (https://stackoverflow.com/questions/41468951/images-not-displaying-in-github-pages) I was able to correct the issue by amending the image file name and path.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here -  https://matt70iu.github.io/project-1-html-css-v3/

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+- Youtube tutorials used to help build site: https://www.youtube.com/watch?v=bn-DQCifeQQ Channel Link:https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw (Kevin Powell)
+-I found this tutorial very helpful in assisting with site layout, as well as the how to effectivly use flexbox and flexgrid.

+https://www.youtube.com/watch?v=Db5jCkrVgAw Channel Link:https://www.youtube.com/channel/UCLjtB1XNaiVz-brRDymb5gg (True Coder)
+-This tutorial was great for assisting in the contact form setup for elements such as form field and button styling.

+https://www.youtube.com/watch?v=vQAvjof1oe4&t=72s Channel Link: https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw (Kevin Powell)
+- This tutorial helped me understand the basics of flexbox/grid as well as examples of how it can be implemented.

+https://www.youtube.com/watch?v=aRMIdKRYg6c&t=15s Channel Link:https://www.youtube.com/channel/UCVTlvUkGslCV_h-nSAId8Sw (Learn Code Accademy)
+- This tutorial gave me ideas in terms of layout as well as helping me to ensue site is responsive with just a few lines of code and cut down on media query usage,

 ### Content